eTilbudsavis/native-android-sdk/README.md

 location (which is optional) and the API object.

 ### Location
 In order to utilize the location awareness, you need  to set the location.
-Luckily this is real easy too, you just need to inform the location object inside the newly created eta class:
+Luckily this is real easy too, you just need to get the location object, and use the setLocation() method:

-	eta.location.setLocation(latitude, longitude, geocoded, accuracy, locationDetermined, distance)
+	eta.getLocation().setLocation(latitude, longitude, geocoded, accuracy, locationDetermined, distance)

 As you will find you have several options in the location class.
 It's also possible to set bounds on the search results in the API requests, wich is also